Hit The Road: New England Day Trips In 2025 - Karta.com

 Mystic Seaport - Connecticut

-Step back into 19th century New England at Mystic Seaport, an outdoor living history museum along the Mystic River.
+Step back into 19th-century New England at Mystic Seaport, an outdoor living history museum along the Mystic River.
 Wander through restored buildings, historic ships, gardens, and costumed interpreters demonstrating trades and skills of the past.
-Highlights include the Charles W. Morgan, the last wooden whaling ship in the world, the village,and a replica of the Revolutionary War privateer brig Defence.
+Highlights include the Charles W. Morgan, the last wooden whaling ship in the world, the village, and a replica of the Revolutionary War privateer brig Defence.
 Finish your visit with a sea chantey sung by the Mystic Seaport Volunteers or a ride on the Sabino, a coal-fired steamboat.

 Newport Mansions - Rhode Island

 In the late 1800s, Newport became a summer playground for wealthy industrialists who built elaborate mansions to flaunt their riches.
 Many of these Gilded Age mansions are now open for tours.
 The Breakers, built by the Vanderbilt family, is the most magnificent with 70 rooms modeled after Italian Renaissance palaces.
 Marble House, inspired by the Petit Trianon at Versailles, has 500,000 cubic feet of marble.
 Rosecliff resembles the Grand Trianon and is famous for its beautiful ballroom.
-Touring the mansions allows a glimpse into the opulent lifestyle of turn of the century high society.
+Touring the mansions allows a glimpse into the opulent lifestyle of turn-of-the-century high society.

 Newport Mansions - Rhode Island